 When Can I Get the COVID-19 Vaccine?

-It’s expected to be widely available to most healthy adults by spring.
-Production is still being ramped up.
-The vaccine will be distributed first to those most at risk.
-This includes front-line health care workers and those living in long-term care facilities.
+It’s expected to be widely available to most healthy adults by late spring.
+The vaccine was distributed first to those most at risk, including front-line health care workers and those living in long-term care facilities.
 Avera's website will keep people informed so you will not need to call your clinic to inquire about getting the vaccine.

 Avera is following best practice guidelines from state health officials, the Catholic Healthcare Association and the National Academies of Sciences, Engineering and Medicine to determine vaccine roll-out.